SARDONYX-sard/awesome-stars/topics.md

 ## firefox

+- [brookhong/Surfingkeys](https://github.com/brookhong/Surfingkeys) - Map your keys for web surfing, expand your browser with javascript and keyboard.
 - [microsoft/playwright](https://github.com/microsoft/playwright) - Playwright is a framework for Web Testing and Automation.
 It allows testing Chromium, Firefox and WebKit with a single API.
 - [gorhill/uBlock](https://github.com/gorhill/uBlock) - uBlock Origin - An efficient blocker for Chromium and Firefox.
 Fast and lean.
 - [AyumuNekozuki/niconico-darkmode](https://github.com/AyumuNekozuki/niconico-darkmode) - ニコニコをダークモードにする拡張機能